dymodi/dymodi.github.io/Course/Stat-5101-Course-Note.md

 [comment]: # (This is the course note for course Stat 5101)

 ### Lec-5, Jan.
 26, Fri.
-Counting, Combination
+Combination (Section 1.8 in the book)

 ### Lec-4, Jan.
 24, Wed.
-Counting, Permutation
+Counting, Permutation (Section 1.7 in the book)

 ### Lec-3, Jan.
 22, Mon.
-Events and probility (Section 1.5 in the book)
+Events and probability (Section 1.5 in the book)

 Eg. Flip a coin 3 times
 $$S = \{ HHT, HTH, HTT, HHH, THT, TTH, TTT, THH \}$$